HazelCunuder/notes/dev-front/semaine-2/jour-4.md

 - Evaluates operands from left to right
 - Converts operands into boolean, if result is true then stop and return the og value of the operand
 - If all values are false then return the last operand.

+### AND `&&`

+It is represented by 2 ampersands ``&&`

+It returns true only if all values are true

+As with OR, every value can be used as an operand for AND.

+**How it works:**

+- Evaluates operands from left to right
+- Converts operands into boolean, if result is false then stop and return the og value of the operand
+- If all values are true then return the last operand.